2011 Cricket World Cup final: Match fixing allegations

 In July 2017 the ex Sri Lanka cricket team captain Arjuna Ranatunga made a serious allegation that the cup final match between India and Sri Lanka was fixed.
 He demanded a probe into the events at the final match.
 The erstwhile Sri Lankan Sports Minister Mahindananda Aluthgamage also supported Ranatunga's match fixing allegations.
 However, three years later, Sri Lankan Police suspended the match fixing probe citing lack of sufficient evidence.
 Later International Cricket Council rubbished the match fixing claims made by Ranatunga and Aluthgamage.

 In popular culture

 The match formed the climax of 2016 Indian film M.S.
 Dhoni : The Untold Story, the biopic of then Indian captain Mahendra Singh Dhoni.
-The archived footages of the actual match were used and the face of the lead actor was used instead of Dhoni's face.
-M.S.
-Dhoni was portrayed by Sushant Singh Rajput.
+The archived footages of the actual match were used and the face of the lead actor Sushant Singh Rajput was used instead of Dhoni's face.

 In Sachin Tendulkar's biopic documentary Sachin: A Billion Dreams the match is also a significant part of the story plot.